 The first is that this recipe doesn’t use eggs!
 The second reason is that the flour is heated to a safe temperature before being added into the dough.

 How To Heat Treat Your Flour

-To ensure your vegan cookie dough is safe to eat raw, I recommend heating up your flour in either your microwave or your oven.
+To ensure your vegan cookie dough is safe to eat raw, I recommend heat treating the flour in either your microwave or your oven.

 I know it sounds a little crazy, but if you heat your flour for a little over a minute, it should be good to go!

 I like to heat the flour in 30 second intervals and stir between to prevent the flour from burning.
 This also helps it heat more evenly.

 Just be sure that the internal temperature reaches 160 F / 72 C. I like to use a digital kitchen thermometer to check.

 If you don’t want to use a microwave, you can also heat treat your flour in the oven!
 It’s a very similar process to the microwave.

 Simply preheat your oven to 300 F and bake your flour on a large parchment lined pan.

 It usually takes about 12 minutes for the internal temperature of the flour to reach 160 F. I recommend stirring the flour every 2-3 minutes to prevent it from browning.